openstack/blazar/doc/source/specs/rocky/multi-freepools.rst

 The original az name a hypervisor belongs to is only visible through Blazar API.
 Nova returns az name based on meta data of host aggregate and Blazar sets blazar_* az name to an aggregate of host reservation.
-It results users need to call Blazar Host details API if they want to know what az value is available in "availability_zone" key.
+It results users need to call Blazar Host details API when they want to know what az value is available in "availability_zone" key.

 In most cases, only admin is allowed to configure az in Nova.